bfortuner/ml-glossary/docs/backpropagation.rst

 .. contents:: :local:

 The goals of backpropagation are straightforward: adjust each weight in the network in proportion to how much it contributes to overall error.
-If we iteratively reduce each weight's error, eventually we’ll have a series of weights the produce good predictions.
+If we iteratively reduce each weight's error, eventually we’ll have a series of weights that produce good predictions.

 Chain rule refresher